digiblurDIY/Website/blog/2021-07-08-itead-sonoff-ifan04-l-they-listened/index.md

 It will automatically pop into the Tasmota Home Assistant Integration without any special YAML code or templating.
 It really is that simple and all local!
 Probably one of the easiest ones to do in my opinion.
-If you need some help, feel free to jump into [Discord](https://discord.digiblur.com/).
+If you need some help, feel free to jump into Discord Chat - [https://discord.com/invite/dgRZSw6](https://discord.com/invite/dgRZSw6)

 [![](images/cards_ifan04-300x116.png)](/wp-content/uploads/2021/07/cards_ifan04.png)